-As a criminal defence lawyer practicing extensively in Vernon, Kelowna and Penticton, BC, Julian van der Walle aggressively defends clients charged with criminal offences, as well as various drug infractions.
+As a criminal defence lawyer practicing extensively in Vernon, Vernon and Penticton, BC, Julian van der Walle aggressively defends clients charged with criminal offences, as well as various drug infractions.
 Julian’s philosophy is: “Hard Work and Extensive Preparation Wins Trials.”

 Mr. van der Walle is an experienced professional who provides clients with the expertise necessary to avoid prosecution, jail, and other consequences stemming from criminal offence charges.

 Unfortunately, the Canadian criminal justice system rarely offers a pleasant experience for the accused.
 If you have found yourself charged with a crime, be prepared to brace yourself for a stressful and unpleasant courtroom experience.
 Hiring a lawyer can mitigate...read more